Cute couple tattoo designs — a few things to consider before getting matching tattoos

 Things to consider before getting a tattoo

-We all have that friend, aunt or uncle, weird cousin, or co-worker that has a tattoo of a pansy, snoopy dog, or butt antlers, they wished they never got.
+We all have that friend, aunt or uncle, weird cousin, or co-worker that has a tattoo of a pansy, snoopy dog, or butt antlers, they wish they never got.
 In fact, everywhere I look when I’m out and about (pretty much everyone at Walmart) I wonder if they really want that tattoo that’s a little too visible, forever and always.

 At one of my gym classes, a woman covers her back shoulder tattoo with a bandaid — which peaked my curiosity for so long.